 Arts 4 Dementia Best Practice Conference 2019

-Arts 4 Dementia (A4D) is to hold the first UK conference on social prescribing for the dementias at The Wellcome Collection in London on Thursday 16 May, with a key policy debate and presentations by leaders in music and the arts for dementia, health and social care, to drive forward direction to arts on diagnosis.
+Arts 4 Dementia (A4D) held the first UK conference on social prescribing for the dementias at The Wellcome Collection in London on Thursday 16 May, with a key policy debate and presentations by leaders in social prescribing, arts for health and social care, to drive forward direction to arts on diagnosis.

 This year 225,000 people will develop a dementia – one every three minutes.
 There is no cure, but widespread evidence that engaging with arts and heritage helps protect against the risk of cognitive decline and empowers individuals and their carers to override anxieties caused by dementia, develop new creative experiences, preserve speech and language skills and nurture resilience in the community, despite dementia.

 On diagnosis of a dementia, people need direction to the arts to counteract loss and preserve cognitive function.
 Social prescribing (SP), whereby surgery case managers, health support workers and link workers encourage people to choose their own arts programmes, can achieve this.
 But the focus of social prescribing is rarely on dementia.

 Although there is not yet a cure I believe we can do more to improve the lives of people with the condition.
 We can and should harness the incredible power of the arts and social activities to help people cope better with symptoms and stay connected to their communities.
 This is the kind of good-value, easy-to-use social prescription that I’m fully behind, helping to achieve a shirt to more person-centred care as part of our NHS Long Term Plan.